 The park is nestled along Chartier’s Creek on the Chartier’s flood plain.
 The creek creates a wetlands area in the park but there are also woodlands, fields and stream valleys throughout the property.

-After acquiring the 238 acres that was Mayview Farm in 1996, the Commonwealth of Pennsylvania combined the farm with the 236-acre adjacent Boyce Park.
+After acquiring the 238 acres that were Mayview Farm in 1996, the Commonwealth of Pennsylvania combined the farm with the 236-acre adjacent Boyce Park.
 Once these properties merged, the plans came to fruition and the undeveloped area became a diverse space for everyone in the community to enjoy.

 Extensive hiking trails weave and wind through Boyce Mayview Park, and you can find the perfect trail for any skill level.
-Some trails are paved and dog friendly for walking or biking that is a little less intense.
+Some trails are paved and dog-friendly for walking or biking that is a little less intense.
 Other trails weave through the woodlands and cross small streams.
-These trails are not dog friendly and will present a bit more of a challenge than the paved walkways.
+These trails are not dog-friendly and will present a bit more of a challenge than the paved walkways.
 Whatever your ability there is a trail to keep you occupied as you enjoy the outdoors, only 17 miles from downtown Pittsburgh.